JanJaapPoos/Flasher-MSE/documentation/report.md

 ## Methods
 ### Data
 The basis of the MSE is a set of stocks that are defined by their life-history characteristics.
 There are a number if flstfish stocks in the North Sea that are of interest (Gillis et al. 2008): plaice (*Pleuronectes platessa*) and sole (*Solea solea*) are the most valuable species in terms of overal vaue of the catch.
 In addition, turbot (*Scophthalmus maximus*) and brill (*Scophthalmus rhombus*) are two valuable species for which the overall catch is lower, but the value is high.
 The life-history characteristics of these species is available in literature, and was collated.
+These life-history characteristics incuded the von Bertalanffy growth parameters asymptotic average length Linf and body growth rate coefficient K (year<sup>-1</sup>)

 The four flatfish species that in this study are caught by vessels using different gears.
 Time-series of annual fishing effort and landings for these fleets are available through the STECF website.